srinath29/UltimateAnalyticsBenchmark/README.md

 **If running this code on bash on ubuntu on windows, you need to do export KMP_AFFINITY=disabled**

+#Requirements
+* Python 3.5 or above
+* statsmodels
+* pandas
+* numpy-mkl
+**Best way to run this is install Anaconda 3 from Continuum Analytics and run it **

 *Some Scores:*
 ####System 1:
 1. OS: Ubuntu